wixplosives/stylable.io/docs/getting-started/nextjs-integration.md

 ### Using 3rd-party stylesheets

-If your project consumes any 3rd-party Stylable stylesheets, additional configuration is required to ensure that they will be handled by `@stylable/webpack-plugin`.
+If your project consumes any 3rd-party Stylable stylesheets, additional configuration is required to ensure that they will be handled by `@stylable/webpack-plugin`:

+1. Add an import to `bundleServerLibs` from `@stylable/webpack-plugin`
+2. Use the `isServer` flag from the webpack configuration context in the second argument
+3. Call `bundleServerLibs` with the webpack `config`, packages to bundle, and the `isServer` flag

 #### Example Configuration: